ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 It’s probably not for you if you’re far in the game and have a founding team and started getting some revenue from your product.

+By the way, if you're curious of what I am building it's a service for [online vet appointments](https://cooperpetcare.com) called Cooper Pet Care.
+Feel free to check it out.